STAT545-UBC-hw-2018-19/hw01-liuyadong08/README.md

 Folders list
 * *Figures can be found in a folder named hw01_explore_mammal_data_files/figure-html*
-* *A folder named auto-generated-files stores auto-generated files.*
+* *A folder named auto-generated-files stores auto-generated files*